emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Integrity {#Int}

-The GCM-SST t SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
+The GCM-SST tag length SHOULD NOT be smaller than 32 bits and cannot be larger than 128 bits.
 Let ℓ = (P_MAX + A_MAX) / 16 + 1.
 When ℓ ⪅ 2<sup>128 - t</sup>, the forgery probability is ≈ 1 / 2<sup>t</sup> {{Nyberg}}.
 The tags in the AEAD algorithms listed in {{instances}} therefore achieve near-ideal forgery probabilities.
 This is a significant improvement over GCM, where the forgery probability is bounded by ⪅ δ ⋅ ℓ / 2<sup>t</sup> {{GCM}}{{Iwata}}.
 For a graph of the forgery probability, refer to Fig. 3 in {{Inoue}}.
 For 128-bit tags and long messages, the forgery probability of GCM-SST is no longer ideal and becomes comparable to that of GCM.
 In GCM-SST, the full_tag is independent of the tag length unless the application explicitly incorporates tag length into the keystream or the nonce.

 The expected number of forgeries depends on the keystream generator.
 For block ciphers in counter mode, it is governed by the birthday bound, with AES-based ciphers particularly constrained by their narrow 128-bit block size.
 Assuming a sufficiently large key size such that brute-force key-recovery attacks can be neglected, a strong integrity mechanism should satisfy